sanducanxue/coins-docs.github.io/docs/rest-api.md

 # Change log:

+2023-07-15: Updated `MARKET order type now supports quantity for buy and quoteOrderQty for sell`

+2023-07-15: Added  `stpFlag` in the request of New order  (TRADE) endpoint.

+2023-07-15: Added order status `EXPIRED`.

 2023-06-08: Added the `payment request` interface.

 2023-05-17: The disclaimer regarding the following endpoints being in the QA phase has been removed as the QA process has been successfully completed: `/openapi/account/v3/crypto-accounts`, `/openapi/transfer/v3/transfers`, and `/openapi/transfer/v3/transfers/{id}`.